The best time to visit the gallery to view or buy sculpture suitable for the garden, is from May to September.

 DISPLAYING SCULPTURE OUTSIDE

 Sculpture is often best placed in a quiet, reflective open space, for example, on a lawn or paved area, beside a pathway, or on a low wall.
 If you plan to install a sculpture amongst beds and borders, ensure that it has sufficient space and height to be seen amongst the planting even when it is in full flower, and is not overpowered by too many colourful blooms.
-If your intended space is particularly busy, look for sculpture with light tones and bold, solid shapes.
+If your intended space is particularly busy, look for sculpture with bold, solid shapes and light tones.

 Most sculptures will benefit from being placed on an appropriate base or plinth, providing additional height and security.
 This will also help to give the sculpture a better scale when viewed in context with the external landscape, buildings and trees.
 All sculpture tends to look smaller outside.
 And where possible, site sculpture in a bright, sunny spot away from tree debris and overhanging branches which may cause the sculpture to become damaged or discoloured.